Foreigners among those targeted in New Zealand mosque attack

-CHRISTCHURCH, New Zealand (AP) - Initial reports indicate that several of those killed or wounded in the shooting rampage at two New Zealand mosques were from the Middle East or South Asia.
+CHRISTCHURCH, New Zealand (AP) - Several of those killed or wounded in the shooting rampage at two New Zealand mosques on Friday were from the Middle East or South Asia, according to initial reports from several governments.

-The attack by an immigrant-hating white nationalist killed at least 49 people as they gathered for Friday prayers.
+The live-streamed attack by an immigrant-hating white nationalist killed at least 49 people as they gathered for weekly prayers in Christchurch.
+Another 48 people suffered gunshot wounds in the attacks.

 Bangladesh’s honorary consul in Auckland, Shafiqur Rahman Bhuiyan, told The Associated Press that “so far” three Bangladeshis were among those killed and four or five others were wounded, including two left in critical condition.

-Two Jordanians were among those killed, and others were wounded.
-Four Pakistanis were wounded and five are still missing.
+Turkish President Recep Tayyip Erdogan said at least three Turkish citizens were wounded in the attacks in New Zealand and that he has spoken to one of them.

+Afghanistan’s ambassador to Australia and New Zealand said two Afghans are missing and a third person of Afghan origin was treated and released from the hospital.

-Malaysia says two of its citizens were hospitalized, and the Saudi Embassy in Wellington says two Saudis were wounded.
-Two Indonesians, a father and son, were also among those shot and wounded.
+Two Indonesians, a father and son, were also among those shot and wounded, Foreign Ministry spokesman Arrmanatha Nasir said.

+Nasir said the father is being treated at an intensive care unit and his son is in another ward at the same hospital.
+He declined to identify them.

+The man’s wife, Alta Marie, posted on Facebook that her husband and their son are both alive, but wounded.

 Copyright © 2019 The Washington Times, LLC.